The Garden Grazer

 • When lightly boiling, add kidney beans (rinsed and drained), pasta, and green beans.
 Stir and return to a light boil.

 • Then reduce heat, cover, and simmer for about 10-12 minutes or until pasta and green beans are tender.
-Turn off heat and stir in fresh parsley.
+Turn off heat and stir in fresh parsley and apple cider vinegar, if using.
 Salt and pepper to taste.

 Notes